DewieDecimal/Online-Retail-Analysis-with-SQL-and-Tableau/README.md

 Explore a public transnational data set of 1 CSV file containing all the transactions occurring between 01/12/2010 and 09/12/2011 for a UK-based and registered non-store online retail.

+## Methodology
+Explore and analyze the data set using the tools that I have been learning and using at work:
+- Excel for skimming and improving the efficiency of cleaning data
+- PostgreSQL for cleaning and analyzing data
+- Tableau for visualizing findings

 ## Attribute Information:
 * InvoiceNo: Invoice number.
 Nominal, a 6-digit integral number uniquely assigned to each transaction.
 If this code starts with letter 'c', it indicates a cancellation.
 * StockCode: Product (item) code.
 Nominal, a 5-digit integral number uniquely assigned to each distinct product.